 The following table shows the False Negative Match Rates (FNMR) at the specified False Match Rates (FMR).
 FNMR (or false negative rate) is the proportion of mated comparisons producing a score below the threshold set to achieve the specified FMR.
 FMR (or false positive rate) is the proportion of impostor comparisons producing a score at or above that threshold.
 A lower FNMR indicates a more accurate algorithm.

 Template comparison time is measured as the amount of time taken to generate a similarity metric given two biometric templates.
 A lower template comparison time allows for comparing more templates in less time, which is immensely important when performing 1 to N searches on large collections containing millions of biometric templates.
 For more information on why this is important, please refer to this blog post.
-As of 01/12/2022, Trueface is ranked first in the world for template comparison speed.
+As of 01/12/2022, Trueface is ranked first for template comparison speed.

 FRVT 1 to N